Frequently Asked Questions

 HOW CAN I BE SURE I AM BUYING A GENUINE RAYMOND WEIL WATCH?

-First, make sure you buy your watch from a RAYMOND WEIL authorized dealer and ask for the guarantee card duly filled in and stamped by the authorized dealer who sells you the watch.
+First, make sure you buy your watch from a RAYMOND WEIL authorized dealer and ask for the guarantee card duly filled in and stamped by the authorized dealer or online authorized retailer who sells you the watch.
 A unique serial number is engraved at the back of all RAYMOND WEIL watches.
+However, some older models are without serial numbers, so when in doubt, please contact [email protected] Another way to verify a valid serial number is by first creating an account here and registering your watch.
+If invalid it could mean it has been previously registered, or the serial number and/or model number does not exist.

-ARE RAYMOND WEIL WATCHES SOLD OVER THE INTERNET?
+ARE RAYMOND WEIL WATCHES SOLD ON THE INTERNET?

 WHERE SHOULD I SEND A RAYMOND WEIL WATCH THAT NEEDS TO BE SERVICED?